top of page

 Scammers may:

-• Ask for gift cards or money transfers
+• Ask for gift cards or money

-• Send attachments or suspicious links
+• Send suspicious links or attachments

-Spot the Red Flags: A Checklist:
+Spot the Red Flags: A Checklist

-• 🚫 Do NOT reply, click, or download anything.
+✅ Do not reply, click, or download anything.

-• 📞 Call the church office right away at 703-430-2121.
+✅ Call the church office at 703-430-2121.

 Help Us Spread the Word